MesoNET/user-documentation/docs/requestAccess.md

 # Revoke SSH Key

-To revoke a SSH Key, go to your key list (https://www.mesonet.fr/portal/mykeys or by clicking on the top right icon -> `My keys`).
+To revoke a SSH Key, go to your [key list](https://www.mesonet.fr/portal/mykeys) with the link or by clicking on the top right icon -> `My keys`.

 Click on the key label.
 Finally under `Validity`, check `Unvalid key`.